Human rights in Thailand: Child prostitution

 Thailand has an unfortunate reputation for being a centre for child sex tourism and child prostitution.
 Even though domestic and international authorities work to protect children from sexual abuse, the problem still persists in Thailand and many other Southeast Asian countries.

 Child abuse

-Child abuse often goes unnoticed in Thailand, except the victim is raped or becomes pregnant.
-Incest and pedophilia cases in Thailand had been taken lightly, as Thai society deems as famous Thai proverb, 'Their personal family matter, we don't mess.'
+Child abuse often goes unnoticed in Thailand, except when the victim is raped or becomes pregnant.
+Incest and pedophilia cases in Thailand have been taken lightly, reflecting a famous Thai proverb, 'Their personal family matter, we don't mess.'

 In October 2021, a renowned music producer, Jakkawal 'Neung' Saothongyutitum, made many Instagram posts, seen clowning around with his nine-year-old daughter and touching her buttocks, hugging and rubbing her tummy with both his arms under her shirt, rubbing near her crotch area, which Jakkawal later explained that he was scratching at the request of the child.
 There was public uproar due to the sexual nature of these posts, mentioned over 1.84 million times after a video of one of the incidents was released on TikTok.
-Jakkawal had not been charged of any crime and denied to go to a counselling after this incident.
+Jakkawal had not been charged with any crime and was denied access to counselling after this incident.